| BEAUTY | LOVE | TRUTH |

 + Detachment is the practice which is now popularly called “letting go and letting God.”
 As we become more and more committed to the essential practice of being still, detachment becomes more and more natural and desirable.
 As we detach from some of our earthly pleasures and pains and obsessions and addictions, we become more and more awakened to the glorious truth that we are enjoying the gifts of heaven right here, right now.
 Wow!
 Buddhist teacher Thubten Chodron says that this practice leads to a “calm, realistic, open, and accepting attitude.”
 As a result, “our relationships with others are harmonious, and in fact, our affection for them increases."
 Read more at a Spirituality and Practice web page on Thubten Chodron.

 The more you allow yourself to be detached from your ego, the more your Inner Guide will lead you to this awakening to your true identity.
 But this can take a lot of time and practice.
 It is easy to be deceived into thinking that you have met your Inner Guide when you have really been listening to your ego pretending to be your authentic Inner Guide.
 Your ego keeps you insane.
 I don’t have to go into that here.
 A Course in Miracles thoroughly explains how the ego keeps us insane.
-Your Inner Guide, my Inner Guide, our Inner Guide, wrote that book.
-Be like Helen.
 Pay attention.
-Be like Helen.
 Don’t keep the wisdom you are getting from your authentic Inner Guide to yourself.
 Share it.
 Let trusted friends and colleagues help you discern the authentic from the deceit.
 More on discernment later.

 Detachment is not a goal but it is a stage on the way, part of that stage 1 of Stillness, Detachment, Humility.
 We are called to be involved on the earth and permanent detachment is not required or recommended during this earthly sojourn we are on.
 The delights and disappointments will continue.
 But detachment from those delights and disappointments means we can live our earthly lives with more compassion and understanding.
 Humility is the goal here in this stage, not detachment.